 - 1. Repayment or pre-payment, in part or full of all or certain of our borrowings - 2.
-Repayment of a bridge loan availed specifically for the purpose of discharge of acquisition consideration of Edureka - 3.
+Payment of acquisition consideration of Edureka or repayment of a bridge loan availed specifically for the purpose of discharge of such acquisition consideration of Edureka - 3.
 Growth initiatives